-On Monday evening representatives from across the UK life science community joined Understanding Animal Research at the Wellcome Collection in London to celebrate the 79th Paget Lecture and the second annual Openness Awards.
+On Monday, 7 December 2015, representatives from across the UK life science community joined Understanding Animal Research at the Wellcome Collection in London to celebrate the 79th Paget Lecture and the second annual Openness Awards.

 Dr Mark Prescott, Head of Research Management and Policy at the NC3Rs, presented the first awards, for Internal or Sector Engagement Activity.
 Agenda Resource Management received the winning prize for its Welfare First programme which supports contract animal technicians at work, providing a much-needed community, as well as routes for trouble-shooting and whistle-blowing.
 The MRC Laboratory of Molecular Biology received the highly commended prize for its Named Person’s posters which demonstrate the responsibilities and work areas of all named roles working with animals within a facility, clearly connecting a face to a job title.

 Dr Simon Festing, Head of Advocacy at the British Heart Foundation and former Chief Executive at Understanding Animal Research, presented the second award for Public Engagement Activity.
 The University of Leicester received the winning prize for leading an enormous culture change in openness with far-reaching impacts.
 Its extensive culture change, particularly in the treatment of media and public engagement with animal research, supported and inspired other institutions to follow suit.
 The Babraham Institute was highly commended for its Breaking Barriers project which involves the installation of internal cameras in the animal unit allowing visitors to see into the animal facility without needing to cross-contamination barriers.